sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 	}

 	{
-		"textFormat": {
+		"format": {
-			# textFormat object #
+			# format object #
 		}
 	}

-####### textFormat
+##### enumerationFormat

 *Object* *optional*.
-TextFormat defines the information for describing a range of text formats restricted to the representations allowed for all components except for target objects, and that does not allow for multi-lingual values.

-* textType - *String* *optional*.
-Allowed is only one of the following string values: String, Alpha, AlphaNumeric, Numeric, BigInteger, Integer, Long, Short, Boolean, URI, Count, InclusiveValueRange, ExclusiveValueRange, Incremental, ObservationalTimePeriod, StandardTimePeriod, BasicTimePeriod, GregorianTimePeriod, GregorianYear, GregorianYearMonth, GregorianDay, ReportingTimePeriod, ReportingYear, ReportingSemester, ReportingTrimester, ReportingQuarter, ReportingMonth, ReportingWeek, ReportingDay, Month, MonthDay, Day, Duration
+A restricted version of the *[format](#format)* that only allows facets and text types applicable to codes.
+Although the time facets permit any value, an actual code identifier does not support the necessary characters for time.
+Therefore these facets should not contain time in their values.

+* dataType - *String* *optional*.
+Describes the type of data format allowed for the representation of the component.
+Only the following dataTypes are supported: "String", "Alpha", "AlphaNumeric", "Numeric", "BigInteger", "Integer", "Long", "Short", "Boolean", "URI", "Count", "InclusiveValueRange", "ExclusiveValueRange", "Incremental", "ObservationalTimePeriod", "StandardTimePeriod", "BasicTimePeriod", "GregorianTimePeriod", "GregorianYear", "GregorianYearMonth", "GregorianDay", "ReportingTimePeriod", "ReportingYear", "ReportingSemester", "ReportingTrimester", "ReportingQuarter", "ReportingMonth", "ReportingWeek", "ReportingDay", "Month", "MonthDay", "Day" and "Duration".
+Time `dimensions` (having the id and role "TIME_PERIOD") only support the types "ObservationalTimePeriod", "StandardTimePeriod", "BasicTimePeriod", "GregorianTimePeriod", "GregorianYear", "GregorianYearMonth", "GregorianDay", "ReportingTimePeriod", "ReportingYear", "ReportingSemester", "ReportingTrimester", "ReportingQuarter", "ReportingMonth", "ReportingWeek" and "ReportingDay".
+The default data type is "String" except for time `dimensions`, which takes "ObservationalTimePeriod" as default.
 * isSequence - *Boolean* *optional*.
-* interval - *Number* *optional*.
+Indicates whether the values are intended to be ordered, and it may work in combination with the interval, startValue, and endValue attributes or the timeInterval, startTime, and endTime, attributes.
+If this attribute holds a value of 'true', a start value or time and a numeric or time interval must supplied.
+If an end value is not given, then the sequence continues indefinitely.
+* interval - *Integer* *optional*.
+Specifies the permitted interval (increment) in a sequence.
+In order for this to be used, the isSequence attribute must have a value of 'true'.
 * startValue - *Number* *optional*.
+Is used in conjunction with the isSequence and interval attributes (which must be set in order to use this attribute).
+This attribute is used for a numeric sequence, and indicates the starting point of the sequence.
+This value is mandatory for a numeric sequence to be expressed.
 * endValue - *Number* *optional*.
+Is used in conjunction with the isSequence and interval attributes (which must be set in order to use this attribute).
+This attribute is used for a numeric sequence, and indicates that ending point (if any) of the sequence.
 * timeInterval - *String* *optional*.
-A valid time duration.
+Indicates the permitted duration in a time sequence.
+It complies with the time duration specification of the ISO 8601 standard.
+In order for this to be used, the isSequence attribute must have a value of 'true'.
 * startTime - *String* *optional*.
-A valid standard time period (gYear, gYearMonth, date, dateTime and SDMX time periods).
+Is used in conjunction with the isSequence and timeInterval attributes (which must be set in order to use this attribute).
+This attribute is used for a time sequence, and indicates the start time of the sequence.
+This value is mandatory for a time sequence to be expressed.
+It must be a valid standard time period (gYear, gYearMonth, date, dateTime and SDMX time periods).
 * endTime - *String* *optional*.
-A valid standard time period (gYear, gYearMonth, date, dateTime and SDMX time periods).
+Is used in conjunction with the isSequence and timeInterval attributes (which must be set in order to use this attribute).
+This attribute is used for a time sequence, and indicates that ending point (if any) of the sequence.
+It must be a valid standard time period (gYear, gYearMonth, date, dateTime and SDMX time periods).
-* minLength - *Integer* *optional*.
-Positive number (minimum: 1).
+* minLength - *Positive integer* *optional*.
+Specifies the minimum length of the value in characters.
-* maxLength - *Integer* *optional*.
-Positive number (minimum: 1).
+* maxLength - *Positive integer* *optional*.
+Specifies the maximum length of the value in characters.
 * minValue - *Number* *optional*.
+Is used for inclusive and exclusive ranges, indicating what the lower bound of the range is.
+If this is used with an inclusive range, a valid value will be greater than or equal to the value specified here.
+By default, the minValue is assumed to be inclusive.
 * maxValue - *Number* *optional*.
-* decimals - *Integer* *optional*.
-Positive number (minimum: 1).
+Is used for inclusive and exclusive ranges, indicating what the upper bound of the range is.
+If this is used with an inclusive range, a valid value will be less than or equal to the value specified here.
+By default, the maxValue is assumed to be inclusive.
 * pattern - *String* *optional*.
+Holds any standard regular expression.

+Example:

+	{
+		"dataType": "String",
+		"pattern": "^[0-9][0-9]$"
+	}

+####### format

+*Object* *optional*.
+Format defines the information for describing a range of data formats restricted to the representations allowed for all components except for target objects.

+* dataType - *String* *optional*.
+Describes the type of data format allowed for the representation of the component.
+Only the following dataTypes are supported: "String", "Alpha", "AlphaNumeric", "Numeric", "BigInteger", "Integer", "Long", "Short", "Decimal", "Float", "Double", "Boolean", "URI", "Count", "InclusiveValueRange", "ExclusiveValueRange", "Incremental", "ObservationalTimePeriod", "StandardTimePeriod", "BasicTimePeriod", "GregorianTimePeriod", "GregorianYear", "GregorianYearMonth", "GregorianDay", "ReportingTimePeriod", "ReportingYear", "ReportingSemester", "ReportingTrimester", "ReportingQuarter", "ReportingMonth", "ReportingWeek", "ReportingDay", "DateTime", "TimeRange", "Month", "MonthDay", "Day", "Time", "Duration", "GeospatialInformation" and "XHTML". `Dimensions` do not support the type "XHTML".
+Time `dimensions` (having the id and role "TIME_PERIOD") only support the types "ObservationalTimePeriod", "StandardTimePeriod", "BasicTimePeriod", "GregorianTimePeriod", "GregorianYear", "GregorianYearMonth", "GregorianDay", "ReportingTimePeriod", "ReportingYear", "ReportingSemester", "ReportingTrimester", "ReportingQuarter", "ReportingMonth", "ReportingWeek", "ReportingDay", "DateTime", "TimeRange".
+The default data type is "String" except for time `dimensions`, which takes "ObservationalTimePeriod" as default.
+* isSequence - *Boolean* *optional*.
+Indicates whether the values are intended to be ordered, and it may work in combination with the interval, startValue, and endValue attributes or the timeInterval, startTime, and endTime, attributes.
+If this attribute holds a value of 'true', a start value or time and a numeric or time interval must supplied.
+If an end value is not given, then the sequence continues indefinitely.
+* interval - *Integer* *optional*.
+Specifies the permitted interval (increment) in a sequence.
+In order for this to be used, the isSequence attribute must have a value of 'true'.
+* startValue - *Number* *optional*.
+Is used in conjunction with the isSequence and interval attributes (which must be set in order to use this attribute).
+This attribute is used for a numeric sequence, and indicates the starting point of the sequence.
+This value is mandatory for a numeric sequence to be expressed.
+* endValue - *Number* *optional*.
+Is used in conjunction with the isSequence and interval attributes (which must be set in order to use this attribute).
+This attribute is used for a numeric sequence, and indicates that ending point (if any) of the sequence.
+* timeInterval - *String* *optional*.
+Indicates the permitted duration in a time sequence.
+It complies with the time duration specification of the ISO 8601 standard.
+In order for this to be used, the isSequence attribute must have a value of 'true'.
+* startTime - *String* *optional*.
+Is used in conjunction with the isSequence and timeInterval attributes (which must be set in order to use this attribute).
+This attribute is used for a time sequence, and indicates the start time of the sequence.
+This value is mandatory for a time sequence to be expressed.
+It must be a valid standard time period (gYear, gYearMonth, date, dateTime and SDMX time periods).
+* endTime - *String* *optional*.
+Is used in conjunction with the isSequence and timeInterval attributes (which must be set in order to use this attribute).
+This attribute is used for a time sequence, and indicates that ending point (if any) of the sequence.
+It must be a valid standard time period (gYear, gYearMonth, date, dateTime and SDMX time periods).
+* minLength - *Positive integer* *optional*.
+Specifies the minimum length of the value in characters.
+* maxLength - *Positive integer* *optional*.
+Specifies the maximum length of the value in characters.
+* minValue - *Number* *optional*.
+Is used for inclusive and exclusive ranges, indicating what the lower bound of the range is.
+If this is used with an inclusive range, a valid value will be greater than or equal to the value specified here.
+By default, the minValue is assumed to be inclusive.
+* maxValue - *Number* *optional*.
+Is used for inclusive and exclusive ranges, indicating what the upper bound of the range is.
+If this is used with an inclusive range, a valid value will be less than or equal to the value specified here.
+By default, the maxValue is assumed to be inclusive.
+* decimals - *Positive integer* *optional*.
+Indicates the number of characters allowed after the decimal separator.
+* pattern - *String* *optional*.
+Holds any standard regular expression.
-* isMultiLingual - *Boolean* *optional*.
-The isMultiLingual attribute indicates for a text format of type "string", whether the value should allow for multiple values in different languages.
-Default: false.
+* isMultiLingual - *Boolean* *optional*. **Only for `measures` and `attributes`.** This indicates for a text format of type "String" or "XHTML", whether the uncoded component value should allow for multiple values in different languages.
+The default is `false`.
-* sentinelValues - *Array* *optional*.
-When present, the sentinelValues array indicates that sentinel values are defined for the text format.
+* sentinelValues - *Array* of *Object*s *optional*.
+When present, the sentinelValues array indicates that sentinel values are defined for the data format.
 Each *[sentinelValue](#sentinelvalue)* object indicates a reserved value in an otherwise open value domain that holds a specific meaning.
 For example, a value of -1 can be defined to indicate a non-applicable value.

 Example:

 	{
-		"textType": "String",
+		"dataType": "String",
 		"maxLength": 1050,
+		"pattern": "^[A-Za-z][A-Za-z0-9_-]*$",
+		"isMultilingual": true,
 		"sentinelValues": [
 			# sentinelValue object #
 		]